What’s the aim of the letter?

 Unfortunately this is common and it’s likely that buyers are suffering from bad debt and cash flow problems themselves.
 We will work alongside your customer to put together an achievable repayment plan that works for all parties, and offer them our debt collection services to help them recover the funds that they need to pay you.

-All information relating to the placement and administration of our service stored in an encrypted and secure system.
+All information relating to the placement and administration of our service is stored in an encrypted and secure system.
 We are fully GDPR compliant and we are registered the ICO.

 A clear and pre-defined invoicing and credit management process is essential for businesses of all shapes and sizes if they want to avoid bad debt.